 Our school library is accessible for all pupils and our school librarian can help pupils choose the right books for them.
-As reading in form time is a regular feature of our curriculum, all pupils should have a reading book with them.
-This provides additional opportunities for children to read in school and discuss with teachers what they are reading.
-All children have an iPad that is provided for learning and has access to our online library, www.myon. co.uk, which provides a range of fiction and nonfiction books.
+As reading in form time is a regular feature of our curriculum, pupils are encouraged to consider and share ideas about the themes discussed in reading.

+All children have an iPad that is provided for learning and has access to our online library, www. myon.co.uk, which provides a range of fiction and nonfiction books.

-Reading does not come naturally and not all pupils have mastered it before starting at secondary school.
+Reading does not come naturally to everyone and not all pupils have mastered it before starting at secondary school.
 We provide bespoke reading interventions to pupils delivered by a specialist team of learning support assistants.
+If you wish for your child to have additional support with reading please let us know and we can arrange one to one sessions for your child.

 We know that if children can read every day for at least 15 minutes, this can make a significant difference to their reading development.
 If children can be supported by parents/carers to read regularly at home and talk about the books they are reading, this will help your child to become a more confident reader.
-We would welcome you to visit our library and meet our librarian to see our range of books on offer.
+We value your support in reading regularly with your child or talking to them about what they are learning at school.